Manual cookie blocking

 External elements

-External elements are usually scripts, iframes or images that reference an external resource with the src
+External elements are usually scripts, iframes, or images that reference an external resource with the src attribute.
+Scripts are prevented from setting cookies by setting the type to "text/plain".

-Iframes and images do not have a type
+However, iframes and images do not have a type attribute, which is why another approach is used for these elements:

 - Change the